Learn About Aspergillosis

 A fungus ball is usually not treated with antifungal medicines unless there is bleeding into the lung tissue.
 In such a case, surgery and medicines are needed.

-Allergic aspergillosis is treated with drugs that suppress the immune system (immunosuppressive drugs), such as prednisone, typically in conjunction with antifungals.
+Allergic bronchopulmonary aspergillosis is treated with medicines that suppress the immune system (immunosuppressive medicines), such as prednisone, typically in conjunction with antifungals.

 Who are the top Aspergillosis Local Doctors?